GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

-Sites should audit their usage of unpartitioned storage, service worker, and communication APIs in third-party contexts, and, if needed, prepare for third-party partitioning before these deprecation trials expire. **The intent is to expire these deprecation trials with Chrome 123, ending on May 2, 2024.**
+Sites should audit their usage of unpartitioned storage, service worker, and communication APIs in third-party contexts, and, if needed, prepare for third-party partitioning before these deprecation trials expire. **The intent is to expire these deprecation trials with the release of Chrome 127 on August 6, 2024.**

 To instruct the browser to unpartition storage in third-party content embedded on its pages, top-level sites need to register for one or both of the